cristianolopes1991/guia-estudo-cetificacao-solutions-architect/README.md

  - These policies define the permissions of the users.

  - In aws you apply the least privilege principle: don't give more permissions than a user needs.

+ - IAM is a global service

+### IAM: Polices

+Consists of
+ - Verion: policy language version, always include "2021-10-17"
+ - id: an identifier for the policy (optional)
+ - Statement: one or more individual statements (required)

+Statements consists of
+ - Sid: an identifier for the statement (optional)
+ - Effect: whether the statement allows or denies access (Allow, Deny)
+ - Principal: account/user/role to which this policy applied to
+ - Action: list of actions this policy allows or denies
+ - Resources: list of resources to which the actions applied to
+ - Condition: conditions for when this policy is in effect (optional)